Skip to content

 1. Start Time - Date and time the alarm occurred.

-2. Originator - The serial number of the device generating the alarm.
+2. Originator - The label of the device generating the alarm.

 3. Type - Alarms are either Heartbeat or Vibration alarms.

 4. Severity - The severity level of the alarm.
-There are 2 severity levels - Critical and Major.
+There are 3 severity levels - Critical, Major, and Warning.
 Vibration, noise, and dust alarms have a Critical severity level while Heartbeat alarms have a Major severity level.

 5. Status - Alarms in Inzwa Cloud have 4 possible status.